Donovoi/Bonding/docs/ARCHITECTURE.md

 #### Multi-client routing (experimental)

-The TUN-mode server can track multiple clients, but routing is still intentionally simple:
+The TUN-mode server can track multiple clients, and routing is intentionally conservative:

-- The server learns a client "virtual IP" (inner IPv4 source address) by observing client→server packets.
+- Each session is assigned a single client VIP (virtual IPv4) inside the tunnel subnet using the `HELLO`/`ASSIGN` handshake.
-- When sending kernel→client traffic (TUN→UDP), it routes packets by the inner IPv4 destination address.
+- When sending kernel→client traffic (TUN→UDP), the server routes packets by the inner IPv4 **destination** address to the session assigned to that VIP.
-- Once at least one client IP has been learned, the server will **not guess** a destination for unknown packets (to avoid sending one client's traffic to another).
+- Once multiple clients are present, the server will **not guess** a destination for unknown packets (to avoid cross-client traffic leaks).

-This requires that each client uses a unique tunnel IPv4 address within the tunnel subnet and that the server OS routes that subnet via the TUN interface.
+- Anti-spoofing: the server drops client→server data packets if the inner IPv4 **source** does not match the session’s assigned VIP.

+Compatibility note: for older clients, the server may fall back to implicitly assigning the VIP from the first observed IPv4 source address (best-effort).
+Explicit handshake-based assignment is preferred.

 #### Backpressure / queueing